-Dalton Barracks Comprehensive Design Framework
+Dalton Barracks Comprehensive Design Framework STRATEGIC ALLOCATION

-2.52.
-'A Better Defence Estate' was published by Government in November 2016.
-This report identified 91 sites operated by the Ministry of Defence (MOD) to be released for development to deliver 55,000 homes as part of the Government's wider housing policy29.

-2.53.
-One of the sites identified for release, originally by 2029, is Dalton Barracks, located within the Vale of White Horse District to the west of Abingdon-on-Thames and close to Oxford.
-Dialogue between the Defence Infrastructure Organisation (DIO) and the District Council has identified an opportunity to release the site sooner than 2029 and the Council is satisfied that 1,200 homes can be delivered on the site within the plan period up to 2031.
+- 2.52 2.53 'A Better Defence Estate' was published by Government in November 2016.
+This report identified 91 sites operated by the Ministry of Defence (MOD) to be released for development to deliver 55,000 homes as part of the Government's wider housing policy29. - 2.53 2.54 One of the sites identified for release, originally by 2029, is Dalton Barracks, located within the Vale of White Horse District to the west of Abingdon-on-Thames and close to Oxford.
+Dialogue between the Defence Infrastructure Organisation (DIO) and the District Council has identified an opportunity to release the site sooner than 2029 and the Council is satisfied that 1,200 homes can be delivered on the site within the plan period up to 2031. - 2.54 2.55 The site consists of around 288 hectares and contains large areas of brownfield (previously developed) land.
+The site was originally a military airfield, but has more recently been used as a barracks for Nos.
+3 and 4 Regiments Royal Logistics Corps.
+Around half of the growth envisaged within the plan period can be delivered onsite even before the military units are re-located.
+However, it is anticipated that the military units will be re-located no later than 20262029.